qsebring3930/cs2mulch/_pages/heap-insert.md

 The first card flipped up is the **25**.
 Place this in front of you to become the *root*.

+{% include figure image_path="/assets/images/heap1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap3.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap3-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap4.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap4-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap5.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

+{% include figure image_path="/assets/images/heap5-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/insert1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}
+{% include figure image_path="/assets/images/heap5-2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

 ## Exercises